ifmcjthenknczny/old-jetbrains-projects/README.md

 * Asking user about definition of random card in set, and showing good definition or answer to given definition if needed.
 * Tracking log of all input and output in program with possibility of exporting it.
 * Tracking user mistakes, showing hardest card when prompted along with possibility of resetting stats function.
+* Optional command line arguments -import (filename to import cards at the beginning of program) and -export (filename to export card to after program ends).

 ## Status
 > [Simple Search Engine](https://hyperskill.org/projects/89?track=3) (simpleSearchEngine.kt)